LAF-US/IDAHO-VAULT/SOURCES/x hey you make sure to link these/2017-02-12 - Buzzfeed News - Love Lives In Whitefish, Montana, But So Do Neo-Nazis.md

 The winters are frigid and last forever, but the summers are exquisite.
 Any direction you look, there are mountains.
 You can get a big house in the backwoods for under $100,000.
 For decades, tourists have come to town and asked shop owners the same thing: “How can I live here?”
 Starting in the early 2000s, white supremacists wanted in too.

 Gradually, [[Montana]] became home to the highest concentration of hate groups in the nation.
-In the Flathead — which [[includes]] [[Kalispell]] (more industrial, more sprawling, population 22,000), Whitefish (a quaint grid of a resort town, population 7,000), and [[Columbia Falls]] (a former timber town, now filling with those priced out of Whitefish, population 5,000) — they mostly keep to themselves.
+In the Flathead — which includes [[Kalispell]] (more industrial, more sprawling, population 22,000), Whitefish (a quaint grid of a resort town, population 7,000), and [[Columbia Falls]] (a former timber town, now filling with those priced out of Whitefish, population 5,000) — they mostly keep to themselves.
 Sometimes there’ll be a piece of [[neo-Nazi|Nazi]] propaganda slipped between pairs of expensive jeans in clothing boutiques; other times there’ll be flyers for “A Nature-Based, Race-Centered Religion for White People” folded in children’s books at the local bookstore.
 “Every place in town has a story like that,” one business owner told me.

 But some things can’t be ignored.
 Like in 2010, when [[April Gaede]] — better known as the “Nazi stage mom” to twin girl group Prussian Blue and a member of [[Pioneer Little Europe]], an organization of whites-only intentional communities — began showing [[Holocaust denial]] films at the Whitefish library.
 Or this past December, when a [[neo-Nazi]] site, the [[Daily Stormer]], launched a campaign to troll local [[Judaism|Jews]] as revenge for perceived attacks on the mother of “academic racist” (and Whitefish resident) [[Richard Spencer]].

 In the post-election tumult, the story of the troll storm quickly made the national news.
 A [[neo-Nazi]] march was threatened.
 Counterprotests were declared.
 Residents of [[Whitefish]] had to decide: How could they fight hate, and definitively declare their town infertile to the messages of these groups, without defining the town in the public imagination by that fight?

 These questions concern more than just the residents of this rural corner of Montana.
 The online trolls who threatened Whitefish may have been terrifying in their anonymity, but like other fascists and [[neo-Nazi|neo-Nazis]], they were easy to decry.
 Meanwhile, other forms of hate — more subtle, and more culturally normalized — flourish, virtually unassailed, across the nation.
 Moving forward, Whitefish and other towns will have to ask themselves: When does hate cross a line, and what responsibility does a community, and the nation that witnesses it, have to react when it happens?

-*Tim Goessman for BuzzFeed News*
-*Anti-fascist groups march in downtown Whitefish, Montana, Jan.
-16, 2017.*

 Hate can gather in the most banal of places.
 Like a conference room at the Kalispell Hilton Garden Inn, outfitted with about a hundred chairs, a simple podium, and bad ’90s carpet.
 That’s where [[Chuck Baldwin]]’s [[churches|church]], [[Liberty Fellowship]], gathers every Sunday from 2 to 5 p.m., and where his message is livestreamed to hundreds of loyal followers across the country.
 On a Sunday in January, the service started with a haunting hymn, sung in harmony by several women, before Baldwin took the pulpit to preach, without notes, for two hours.